Political decorations of the Nazi Party: German Order

 This was the highest award that the Nazi Party could bestow on an individual.
 Adolf Hitler regarded this award as his personal decoration to be bestowed only upon those whose services to the state, party, and the people, he deemed worthy.
 There were eleven confirmed recipients of this award between 1942 and 1945.

 Golden Party Badge

 The first 100,000 members who had joined and had uninterrupted service in the Nazi Party were given the right to wear the Golden Party Badge (Goldenes Parteiabzeichen), shown above.
-Those badges had the recipient's membership number on the back (Adolf Hitler had badge #1).
+Those badges had the recipient's membership number on the back (Adolf Hitler had badge #7).
 Other Golden Party Badges (with the initials A.H. on the back) were awarded at the discretion of Hitler to certain members of the party who merited special attention.
 An identical badge was awarded each year on 30 January to persons who had shown outstanding service to the Party or State.

 Blood Order medal

 The Blood Order (Blutorden), officially known as the "Decoration in Memory (of the Munich putsch) of 9 November 1923" (Medaille zur Erinnerung an den 9.
-November 1923), authorized by Hitler in March 1934, was one of the most prestigious decorations in the Nazi Party.
+November 1923), authorised by Hitler in March 1934, was one of the most prestigious decorations in the Nazi Party.